MorrisCastro04/holbertonschool-higher_level_programming/python-almost_a_circle/README.md

 task 10: add a getter and a setter to size

 task 11: add the method update to update the class

+task 12: add a method to convert to dictionary